BUS 0028. Independent Study

 Hours: 72 (54 lecture, 18 laboratory)

-An overview of business and academic use of common office application software for word processing, spreadsheets, charting data, databases, and presentations.
-Using current operating system software, managing files, using online tools, transmitting files via the Internet.
+An overview of business and academic use of software for word processing, spreadsheets, charting data, databases, and presentations.
+Using Microsoft software, managing files, using online tools, transmitting files via the Internet.
 Common computer hardware and software system concepts; impact of computers on society, networks and security.
+Course will use Microsoft Office 365 (2019 or higher) applications of Word, Excel, and PowerPoint.
 (CSU)

 Units: 3